jmacd/xdelta/xdelta3/examples/README.md

 Files in this directory demonstrate how to use the Xdelta3 API.
-Copyrights are held by the respective authors and these files are not covered by the GPL.
+Copyrights are held by the respective authors.

 small_page_test.c -- how to use xdelta3 in an environment such as the kernel for small pages with little memory